corda/corda/gradle-plugins/README.rst

 Version number
 --------------

-TO modify the version number edit constants.properties in root dir
+To modify the version number edit constants.properties in root dir

 Installing
 ----------